 If you’re coming from another managed WordPress host such as WP Engine, SiteGround, or Flywheel, check out these in-depth comparisons:

 Kinsta was the first managed WordPress host to utilize Google Cloud Platform exclusively, and our team knows it better than anyone else in the industry!
-Our entire infrastructure is built and optimized around it, including features that others don’t include, such as their premium tier network.
+Our entire infrastructure is built and optimized around it, including features that others don’t include, such as its premium tier network.
 Not to mention we roll out new data center locations as soon as they are available.
-We currently offer 17 different locations.
+We currently offer 35 different locations.

 Did We Miss Anything?